ninepark/docs-korean-docutils/docutils/docs/ref/doctree_ko.rst

 * Details (of element relationships and semantics):

-  - Category: One or more references to the element categories in `Element Hierarchy`_ above.
+  - Category: One or more references to the element categories in `구조의 상하관계`_ above.
 Some elements belong to more than one category.

   - Parents: A list of elements which may contain the element.